metacpan/metacpan-cpan-extracted/distros/E/Exception-Class/README.md

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.

+The full text of the license can be found in the `LICENSE` file included with this distribution.